Riverland Academy of Clinical Excellence

 To gain this Fellowship, a person must complete:

-- Training as a Registrar, including successful completion of a national examinations (4+ years)
+- training as a Registrar, including successful completion of a national examinations (4 years plus)

 Additional education programs, including programs for nursing, allied health and others professional groups will be added over time.